Bordeaux is in the southwest of France, approximately 600 kilometers (360 miles) from the capital, Paris.

 In Bordeaux, all winery visits are by appointment only.
 They last approximately 1 to 1.5 hours.
 Do not plan any visits during lunch time between 12 pm and 2 pm.

 Between November and March, wineries can be open Monday through Friday only.
-Wine tours still run on the weekends to visit select wineries.
+Wine tours still run on the weekends in the off-season months to visit select wineries.

 If you are planning a self-guided tour, be sure to make your appointments in advance by phone or by email.
 For some prestigious wineries you may need to call months in advance.